zroe1/tinyfilter/README.md

 <img width="1423" alt="Screenshot 2023-08-05 at 4 52 21 PM" src="https://github.com/zroe1/tinyfilter/assets/114773939/488e61be-3431-444c-9fcc-8ae8944c8b59">
 </br></br>

-tinyfilter [^1] is the computer vision equivalent to micrograd.
+tinyfilter [^1] is the computer vision equivalent to Andrej Karpathy's <a href="https://github.com/karpathy/micrograd">micrograd</a>.
 It convert images into ASCII art using the principles of CNNs (convolutional neural networks).
 </br>
 Unlike other tools of its type, which map pixel darkness to an ASCII character, tinyfilter uses filters and convolution to detect features in an image and prints ASCII characters that correspond to them.
 This leads to much better results compared to other libraries for smaller images.

 [^1]: For consistency, the first letter in "tinyfilter" is always lowercase, even when it begins a sentence.

 ## Installation
 To install tinyfilter locally run the command below.
-When installing python packages such as tinyfilter, I recommend using a virtual environment.
+When installing python packages such as tinyfilter, I recommend using a virtual environment, but this is optional.

     pip install tinyfilter

-## Usage
+## How to use tinyfilter
 To print an image as ASCII characters using tinyfilter run the following command in your terminal.
 (Replace "image.png" with the name of your image.)

      tinyfilter image.png